-The General Prosecutor's Office has declared the activities of The Insider (Latvia), Bellingcat Ltd (Great Britain), Stichting Bellingcat (Netherlands), the Central and Eastern European Law Initiative Institute (CEELI) (Czech Republic) undesirable in Russia, TASS has learned from the General Prosecutor's Office’s press service.
+The Russian General Prosecutor's Office has declared the activities of The Insider (Latvia), Bellingcat Ltd (Great Britain), Stichting Bellingcat (Netherlands), the Central and Eastern European Law Initiative Institute (CEELI) (Czech Republic) “undesirable” in Russia, reported state-run news agency TASS citing the agency's press service.

 The Prosecutor's Office claims that the organizations’ activities constitute “a threat to the foundations of the constitutional system and security of the Russian Federation.”

 The Office sent the information on the decision to the Ministry of Justice for adding the organizations to the list of undesirables.
 At present, there are 56 organizations on the list.

 Earlier Putin signed a law amending the Criminal Code article on participation in the activities of «undesirable organizations» (Article 284.1 of the Criminal Code).
 Previously, only activities on the territory of Russia were punishable, but now the article establishes liability for participation in the activities of “undesirable organizations” abroad.

 The Insider and Bellingcat have also been recognized in Russia as “foreign agents.”
 In addition, after the start of the war, Roskomnadzor demanded that Russian media exclusively use the phrase “special operation” in their coverage of the invasion of Ukraine.
 Since February 24, The Insider, as well as a number of other media outlets, have been blocked in Russia.